Melzar/clean-architecture-react-boilerplate/README.md

 * Provide few examples of UI testing
 * Provide examples how to group tests by tags in Cucumber
 * Introduce DataStore module
-* Introduce interactive mocking simulator
 * Implement state management `recoil`
 * Introduce Kubernetes
 * Introduce docker
 * Introduce missing few screens with more examples regarding navigator pattern
 * Introduce Request Objects to project
-* Introduce mappers to project
+* Introduce UI Mappers to project
 * Introduce local storage integration
 * Introduce way of thinking understood as `Data Space` which will simplify data and content management across specific screen